Municipal Borough of Walthamstow

 Walthamstow was a local government district in southwest Essex, England from 1873 to 1965, around the town of Walthamstow.
-It was within the London suburbs, forming part of the London postal district and Metropolitan Police District.
+It bordered the London suburbs, forming part of the London postal district and Metropolitan Police District.
 Its former area now corresponds to the central part of the London Borough of Waltham Forest in Greater London.
-Its population and area grew rapidly as London continued to develop its suburbs.
+Its population grew rapidly as London continued to develop its suburbs.

 Background and formation

 The ancient parish of Walthamstow formed part of the Becontree hundred of Essex.
-It was grouped into the West Ham poor law union in 1837 and included in the Metropolitan Police District in 1840.
+The parish was included in the West Ham poor law union from 1836, which was a group of parishes formed to collectively administered their functions under the poor laws.
+Walthamstow parish was included in the Metropolitan Police District in 1840.

-The Public Health Act 1872 would have transferred sewerage and sanitary powers from the Walthamstow Vestry to the West Ham Board of Guardians.
-To avoid this, the parish adopted the Local Government Act 1858 in 1873 and was constituted as a local board district, governed by a local board, replacing the vestry, and special drainage district that had been created in 1868 for the southeast of the parish.
-The local board became the urban sanitary authority in 1875.
-Under the Local Government Act 1894 it became an urban district, governed by Walthamstow Urban District Council as London continued to grow its suburbs.
+Sanitary districts were established under the Public Health Act 1872.
+In rural areas, public health, sewerage and sanitary powers were passed to the Board of Guardians of the poor law union.
+Walthamstow at that time was classed as a rural area, not having any urban authority eligible to take on sanitary functions.
+The Walthamstow vestry therefore lost significant functions to the West Ham Board of Guardians.
+Local control of sanitary functions was restored in 1873, when the parish of Walthamstow was made a local government district, with the exception of an exclave of the parish known as the Walthamstow Slip which was included in the Leyton district.
+The district was administered by an elected local board which acted as the urban sanitary authority.
+Such districts were reconstituted as urban districts under the Local Government Act 1894.